DCC-EX/dcc-ex.github.io/docs/exrail/about.md

 programming in dozens of languages.

-It seemed to me that basing an automation on block occupancy detection leaves a lot of complex technical problems to be solved... and wanting to be cheap, I didn\'t want to invest in a range of block occupancy detectors, or ABC braking modules, which are all very well on circular layouts, but not good at complex crossings or single line operations with passing places.
-Also, I didn\'t want the automation to be an obvious cycle of movements... some random timings and decisions need to be introduced so that two trains don\'t always arrive at the same place in the same order, nor go on the same journey in a predictable cycle.
+It seemed to me that basing an automation on block occupancy detection leaves a lot of complex technical problems to be solved. to be cheap, I didn\'t want to invest in a range of block occupancy detectors, or ABC braking modules, which are all very well on circular layouts, but not good at complex crossings or single line operations with passing places.
+Also, I didn\'t want the automation to be an obvious cycle of movements. be introduced so that two trains don\'t always arrive at the same place in the same order, nor go on the same journey in a predictable cycle.